amekhalifa/amekhalifa.github.io/_teaching/2017-spring-teaching-MC.md

 location: "Monofiya, Egypt"
 ---

-The description and introduction of this course is presented in this [PDF]().
+The description and introduction of this course are presented in this [PDF]().